 In subsequent centuries, the church suffered numerous disasters.
 In addition to several large fires, it were mainly earthquakes.
 The first of it took place in 1725, when the tower collapsed, the second in 1836, when the walls of the church broke in three places.
 The catastrophic fire on Easter Monday in 1878, when almost the entire town burned, also brought significant damages to the church.
 It also forced a thorough renovation combined with reconstruction.
 During it, the architect Imrich Steindl removed the Renaissance traces, that were replaced by neo-Gothic ones.
 In 1898, the church tower was rebuilt.
 The pillars and walls of the central nave and chapel’s vaults were also renovated.

-The church consists of a basilica corpus with three aisles and three spans and a chancel of equal height and width as the nave.
+The church consists of a basilica corpus with three aisles and three bays and a chancel of equal height and width as the nave.
 Before presbytery construction, the church from the east ended with a four-sided apse.
 The chancel is two-side ended.
 A rebuilt tower is attached to the south-west corner of the nave, a massive four-sided tower was located, originally probably covered with a pyramidal helmet.
 The church outside is surrounded with buttresses, between which there are large, pointed windows with traceries.
 From the north side, the sacristy adjoins the chancel with the chapel of St. Catherine on the first floor.
 Both parts come from the second half of the 15th century.
 Three Gothic chapels were added to the southern side of the nave in the years 1482-1486: Our Lady Chapel, St. Elizabeth and St. Andrew chapels.
 The interior of the church are covered with irregular net vaults (central nave, chancel, chapels, sacristy) and cross-rib vaults (side aisles), and the chancel arch had an ogival form.